Chances are, it may not be a pleasant one.

 It’s always the unexpected kindness that sticks in the heart.
 As the poet, Maya Angelou, said, “People will never forget how you made them feel.”

 And the cherry on the cake?
-Being kind to others positively affects your own sense of well-being, too.
+Being kind to others positively affects your well-being, too.